 The movie Shanks answers the question of what Tim Burton would write if he were locked in a box for a couple of years and fed a diet of methamphetamine and fetid gruel laced with LSD.
 Shanks is a hard film to fathom let alone describe or critique.
-Halfway through I just couldn’t figure out how or why a film like this was made, and that was before the leatherman biker gang showed up.
+Halfway through I just couldn’t figure out how or why a film like this would be made, and that was before the leatherman biker gang showed up.

 Let’s try to take this slowly in stages so no one gets hurt.
 The film is about a mute, mime puppeteer.
 OK, take that in before moving on.
 His name is Malcolm Shanks and is played by the one and only Marcel Marceau.
 Malcolm Shanks or possibly Marcel Marceau is extremely creepy.
 Not creepy like Dracula creepy but something far worse.
 Something where you’re not sure if he is meant to be creepy or if he knows he is creepy, but you find yourself furrowing your eyebrows and leaning away from the screen whenever he appears.

 Accompanying Monsieur Marceau on the screen is a wide-eyed, fair-skinned, freckle-faced, blonde girl named Celia.
 She is the saccharine quintessence of innocence.
 Picture the love child of Laura Ingalls and Beaver, maybe in a threesome with Jane Brady.
 Unfortunately, Celia who is maybe 13 has a big ol’ crush on Mr. Shanks who is in his 40’s.
 OK, deep breath.
 Marceau also plays a mad scientist who has found a way to reanimate the dead using electrodes to stimulate their muscles.
 He can control them remotely like a puppet.
 Do you see where this is going?
 You may want to stop here and forget you ever started this article.